Examples of Current Projects

 Oklahoma Autism Center Foundation

 Cross Sector is partnering with the Oklahoma Autism Center Foundation to expand their impact statewide.

 ORO provides training, employment and assistance to eligible agriculture industry workers.
 Cross Sector is providing strategic planning consultation to the Board as they work to maximize their impact in Oklahoma.

 Goodwill Industries of Central Oklahoma

-Cross Sector is proud to work with Goodwill to develop an Employment and Training Alliance in Central Oklahoma with the goal of sustainable employment for individuals across the region.
+Cross Sector is working with Goodwill to develop an Employment and Training Alliance in Central Oklahoma with the goal of sustainable employment for individuals across the region.
 A Collective Impact structure will be used to bring together nonprofits, educators, employers and jobseekers to work together on a shared agenda and shared metrics.
 This work is made possible by a grant to Goodwill from the Oklahoma City Community Foundation.